lua-rocks/luapi/README.md

   information inside module comments, and those tags are just garbage.
 - Like `emmylua`, I plan to implement smart hints for the `atom` editor.
-Perhaps the list of editors will expand, but at the moment even `atom` is not supported yet, so it's too early to promise anything here.
+Perhaps the list of editors will expand, but at the moment even `atom` is not supported yet, so it's too early to promise anything right now.
 - Unlike `scriptum` and like `ldoc`, only **external** module fields and methods will be written to markdown, but internal tables and functions still parsed and can be used for smart hints in IDE or somewhere else.